ricardopieper/ricardopieper.github.io/_posts/2023-10-17-rinha-compiler.md

 ### Optimization 11: Small Tuples

-For tuples with int values that fit into i16, we don't heap allocate them, instead I created a `SmallTuple(i16, i16)` variant.
+For tuples with int values that fit into i16, we don't heap allocate them, instead, I created a `SmallTuple(i16, i16)` variant.
 Down to 2.1ms.